kmarusek/Bevi/wp-content/plugins/gdpr-cookie-compliance/readme.txt

 * **WordPress Multisite features** - you can manage the plugin settings globally, and clone them from one site to another within your multi-site setup.
 You can also sync users consent between individual subsites on your multisite network
 * **Accept on Scroll / Hide timer** - allow users to accept cookies by scrolling down the page OR by setting a timer (ie. Hide banner after 5 seconds)
 * **Renew Consent** - ask users to renew their consent if there is a change in privacy or cookie policy on your site
-* **Geo-location** - if enabled, the Cookie Consent Banner will only be shown to visitors from the European Union or selected countries (ie. Canada, United States etc.)
+* **Geo-location** - if enabled, the Cookie Consent Banner will only be shown to visitors from the European Union or selected countries (ie. Canada, California etc.)
 * **iFrame Blocker** - blocks users from viewing 3rd party resources (such as Youtube) until they accept cookies
 * **Language Specific Scripts** - insert different Tag Manager Scripts for different languages, supports WPML and other language plugins
 * **Premium Shortcodes** that can be added to your ‘Privacy & Cookie Policy’ and allow your users to manage their consent with ease.